aabdelghani/EVProCANBridge/README.md

 ### Prerequisites

+- A Raspberry Pi 4 Model B Rev 1.5v.
-- A list of necessary hardware, software, and other tools required to use EVProCANBridge.
+- Necessary hardware, software, and other tools listed in the subsequent sections.

+**Important Configuration Note**: To ensure compatibility and optimal performance, you must configure your Raspberry Pi to run in 32-bit mode.
+This can be done by adding the line `arm_64bit=0` to the `/boot/config.txt` file on your Raspberry Pi.
+After adding this line, please restart your Raspberry Pi to apply the changes.
+This step is crucial for the proper functioning of the EVProCANBridge on the Raspberry Pi 4 Model B Rev 1.5v.

 #### Built-in RTC Usage